Theory of the Elementary Particles: The spin of the -branch particles

-In the case of the neutron one must wonder how it comes about that a particle which seems to be the superposition of two particles without spin ends up with spin 1/2.
+The neutron has spin s = 1/2.
+One must wonder how it comes about that a particle, which seems to be the superposition of two particles without spin, ends up with spin 1/2.
 The neutron, which has a mass $\approx$ 2m(K$^\pm$) or 2m(K$^0$), is either the superposition of a K$^+$ and a K$^-$ meson or of a K$^0$ and a $\overline{\mathrm{K}^0}$ meson.
 The intrinsic angular momentum of the superposition of K$^+$ and K$^-$ is either 0 or $\hbar$, which means that the neutron cannot be the superposition of K$^+$ and K$^-$.
 For a proof of this statement we refer to [67].

-On the other hand the neutron can be the superposition of a K$^0$ and a $\overline{\mathrm{K}^0}$\,meson.
+On the other hand, the neutron can be the superposition of a K$^0$ and a $\overline{\mathrm{K}^0}$\,meson.
 A significant change in the lattice occurs when a K$^0$ and a $\overline{\mathrm{K}^0}$ meson are superposed.
-Since each K$^0$\,meson contains N neutrinos and N antineutrinos, as we discussed in context with the spin of K$^0$, the number of all neutrinos and antineutrinos in superposed K$^0$ and $\overline{\mathrm{K}^0}$ lattices is 4N.
-Since the size of the lattice of the proton as well of the neutron is the same as the size of K$^0$ each of the N lattice points of the neutron now contains four neutrinos, a muon neutrino and an anti-muon neutrino as well as an electron neutrino and an anti-electron neutrino.
-The $\nu_\mu,\bar{\nu}_\mu,\nu_e,\bar{\nu}_e$ quadrupoles oscillate just like individual neutrinos do because we learned from Eq.(7) that the ratios of the oscillation frequencies are independent of the mass as well as of the interaction constant between the lattice points.
-In the neutrino quadrupoles the spin of the neutrinos and antineutrinos cancels, $\sum_i\,j(4n_i)$ = 0.
-The superposition of two circular neutrino lattice oscillations, that means the circular oscillations of frequency $\omega_i$, contribute as before the angular momentum of the center circular oscillation, so $\sum_i\,j(\omega_i) = j(\omega_0) = \hbar/2$.
-The spin and charge of the four electrical charges e$^+$e$^-$e$^+$e$^-$ hidden in the sum of the K$^0$ and $\overline{\mathrm{K}^0}$ mesons cancel, j(4e$^\pm$) = 0.
-It follows that the intrinsic angular momentum of a neutron created by the superposition of a K$^0$ and a $\overline{\mathrm{K}^0}$ meson comes from the circular neutrino lattice oscillations only and is
+Each K$^0$\,meson contains N neutrinos and N antineutrinos, as we discussed in context with the spin of K$^0$.
+The number of all neutrinos and antineutrinos in superposed K$^0$ and $\overline{\mathrm{K}^0}$ lattices, i.e. in the neutron, is consequently 4N.
+Each of the N lattice points of the neutron contains four neutrinos, a muon neutrino and an anti-muon neutrino as well as an electron neutrino and an anti-electron neutrino.
+The $\nu_\mu,\bar{\nu}_\mu,\nu_e,\bar{\nu}_e$ \emph{quadrupoles} oscillate just like individual neutrinos do, because we learned from Eq.(7) that the ratios of the oscillation frequencies are independent of the mass as well as of the interaction constant between the lattice points.
+In the neutrino \emph{quadrupoles} the spin of the neutrinos and antineutrinos cancels, $\sum_i\,j(4n_i)$ = 0.
+The superposition of two neutrino lattice oscillations of frequency $\omega_i$ contribute an angular momentum at all lattice points, which all cancel, but for the center oscillation, so $\sum_i\,j(\omega_i) = j(\omega_0) = \hbar/2$.
+The spin and charge of the four charges e$^+$e$^-$e$^+$e$^-$ hidden in the sum of the K$^0$ and $\overline{\mathrm{K}^0}$ mesons cancel too, j(4e$^\pm$) = 0.
+It follows that the intrinsic angular momentum of a neutron created by the superposition of a K$^0$ and a $\overline{\mathrm{K}^0}$ meson comes from the neutrino lattice oscillations only and is